B0ney/xmodits-cli/README.md

 (unless you compile with ``--features="rayon"``).-->

 ### Windows
-Windows 7 is the minimum OS that could run xmodits.
+Windows Vista is the minimum OS that could run xmodits.
 I tried to get Windows XP working sorry :(

 xmodits is compiled with vcruntime (msvc only) embedded, so it should run out of the box.